anasen-collab/analysis/SiCal/PulserCal/readme.md

 # Silicon Pulser Calibration

+## Instructions
 Use `SiPulser_All.C` to perform the silicon pulser calibration.
-Use `SiPulser_test.C` to test the results of the silicon pulser calibration.

 Usage: (from the same directory).
 ````
 root -l SiPulser_All.C
 ````

+## Output files
 Output file (e.g.`Sipulser_2015Dec13.dat`) has the following columns:
  MBID, CBID, ASICs_Channel, ZeroShift(offset), Voltage_per_Ch(slope)

+## Next steps
+Once the calibration file has been generated, modify the program `Main.cpp` to read in the calibration file.
+Once processed through `Main.cpp` the resultant `.root` files will contain silicon spectra that have been calibrated to voltages.

+ `SiPulser_test.C` may be used to test the results of the silicon pulser calibration.

+After voltage calibration, the silicon signals should be calibrated for gain matching using the macros located in [RelativeCal](../RelativeCal).